edgedb/easy-edgedb/README.md

 }
 ```

 There are only 18?
 Oh, that's right: the `Crewman` objects don't have a name so they don't show up.
+How can we get them in the query?
 We could of course try something fancy like this:

 ```
 WITH